luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 [17] Y. Collet et al., "Zstandard – Fast real-time compression algorithm," GitHub, 2015.
 [Online].
 Available: https://github.com/facebook/zstd.

 [18] J. Alakuijala and Z. Szabadka, "Brotli: A general-purpose data compressor," *Commun.* ACM, vol. 61, no. 4, pp. 86–95, Apr.
 2018, doi: 10.1145/3231935.

-# Note
-Outside of the header, references, tables, and this note, the total word count of the report is